cfryerdev/redis-vehicles/README.md

 ## 🔴 Getting Started

 For this demo we need to start redis and hydrate data in the new searchable format.
+Instead of standing up redis and configuring it and all that, lets just run it in docker to make this process simple.

 1) Start Redis: `docker run -d --name dev-redis -p 6379:6379 -d redis`
 2) Install Dependencies: `npm i`